Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells

 \section{Theoretical treatment of alloy disorder in 1D and 2D models}

-In this Appendix, we describe how to account for alloy disorder in the coarse-grained 1D and 2D models we use in both tight-binding and effective mass simulations.
+In this Appendix, we describe how to account for alloy disorder in the coarse-grained 1D and 2D models we use in both tight-binding and effective-mass simulations.
 First, we consider how to compute the weighted average Si concentration in each cell, starting from a fully atomistic, 3D model of the heterostructure.
-Then, we derive effective probability distributions for the Si concentration in each cell.
-These effective distributions allow us to sample many realizations of alloy disorder without generating fully atomistic, 3D models, greatly improving our computational efficiency.
+Then, we derive effective probability distributions for the Si concentrations in each cell.
+These effective distributions allow us to sample many realizations of alloy disorder without generating fully atomistic, 3D models, thus greatly improving our computational efficiency.